-The Climate Scoreboard uses the C-ROADS climate policy simulation model to analyze the impact of the “Nationally-Determined Contributions (NDCs)—pledges to limit greenhouse gas emissions—to the UN climate negotiations.
-The Scoreboard analysis above shows the expected impact of the pledges nations have made to the UN Framework Convention on Climate Change (UNFCCC) and assumes (1) the pledges are fully implemented, and (2) assuming no further reductions beyond those that have been formally pledged, specifically, actions after the end of the country’s pledge period (2025 or 2030).
+The analysis was conducted using the C-ROADS climate policy simulator.
+The Climate Scoreboard shows the expected impact of the pledges nations have made to the UN Framework Convention on Climate Change (UNFCCC) and assumes (1) the pledges are fully implemented, and (2) that no further reductions occur beyond those that have been formally pledged, specifically, actions after the end of the country’s pledge period.
+The plans include:

 Any analysis, including ours, that offers an expected temperature change in 2100 includes assumptions about what will happen after these contributions end.
 Thus, we also analyze scenarios in which nations are assumed to pledge and implement additional action.
 Greater ambition leads to further reductions in expected warning.
 For example: